eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+# v1.6.0

+ * Several C libraries had their init function pin type modified from uint8_t to int allowing usage with subplatforms
+ * Our **led** class constructor has been overloaded with a string based variant that uses the new MRAA LED APIs
+ * The **i2clcd** library has finally been renamed to **lcd** and is now mostly considered a bundle for ssd lcd display controllers only
+ * The **zfm20** class constructor has been overloaded with a string variant that allows initialization using any UART device

 # v1.5.0

  * **VEML6070** This sensor class no longer needs an I2C address when